kevL/yata/ReadMe.txt

                  regardless of the "strict=" setting
              (4) warn about a tab-character in the version header instead of a space-character.
-This will be autocorrected if the file is saved regardless of the Strict setting
+This will be autocorrected if the file is saved regardless of the "strict=" setting
              (5) "true" will also cause Yata to try to flag the table as Changed as a notice that saving the table would result in output that is different than the input file.
 But this is not rigorous.